Men spotted swimming in the sea despite storm warnings

+Storm Eunice: Thrillseekers warned to stay away from coast as woman rescued and swimmers ignore 122mph winds

-Coastguards had to ask the three men to come out of the water at New Brighton in Merseyside.
+Coastguards ask three men to come out of water at New Brighton in Merseyside

+Weather watchers and thrillseekers have been urged to heed warnings about the extreme winds brought by Storm Eunice after people were spotted climbing onto seawalls and going for a swim.

-Three men ignored safety warnings and went for a dip in the sea as Storm Eunice hit.
+In New Brighton near Liverpool, three men ignored safety warnings and went for a dip in the sea just as the storm hit.

-They were pictured stripping off to their trunks and getting into the water at New Brighton, Merseyside, on Friday despite strong winds and high tides.
+They were pictured stripping off to their trunks and getting into the water despite strong winds and high tides.

 Coastguard officers were stationed by the coast of the Wirral seaside resort on Friday and moved people off the promenade as the waves got higher after midday.